Tougher Than The Rest - Complete

 Thankfully though, the room then fell into silence as soft classical music started to play, and the ceremony commenced.

 The wedding was truly beautiful.
-Eli and Tanya looked so happy, and Tanya was stunning in a white lace wedding dress with a delicate flower bouquet.
+The bride and groom looked so happy, and Tanya was stunning in a white lace wedding dress with a delicate flower bouquet.

 Her chicken-pox-riddled flower girl wore a sparkly dress, and her wide beaming smile almost rivaled Tanya's.
 But my favorite part was the couples vows, they were so heartfelt they brought a tear to my eye.